Operator Overloading in C++

 Stream Insertion and Extraction Operators <<, >>

-Below are the reasons why the operators cannot be overloaded in C++:
+Below are some of the operators that cannot be overloaded in C++:

 1. [::] (Scope Resolution) – Scope resolution is used to access the namespace and class members, and redefining it will break the basic C++ syntax.